sgl-project/sglang/docs/backend/quantization.md

     --port 30000 --host 0.0.0.0
 ```

 Our team is working on supporting more quantization methods with high priority.
-We will soon support other quantization methods including but not limitied to `["awq", "gptq", "marlin", "gptq_marlin", "awq_marlin", "bitsandbytes", "gguf"]`
+We will soon support other quantization methods including but not limited to `["awq", "gptq", "marlin", "gptq_marlin", "awq_marlin", "bitsandbytes", "gguf"]`

 We also support quantization methods based on [torchao](https://github.com/pytorch/ao).
-You can simply specify `--torchao-config` in command line to support this feature.
-For example, if you want to enable `int4wo-128` for model `meta-llama/Meta-Llama-3.1-8B-Instruct`, you can lauch the server with following command:
+You can simply specify `--torchao-config` in the command line to support this feature.
+For example, if you want to enable `int4wo-128` for model `meta-llama/Meta-Llama-3.1-8B-Instruct`, you can launch the server with the following command:

 ```bash
 python3 -m sglang.launch_server \